ZealChaiwut/nansen-label/README.md

 ## Core Milestone Overview

-1. **Identify Potential Crisis Events:** Find tokens that had a sharp, token-specific price crash or liquidity drain on DEXs, filtering out general market drops.
+1. **Milestone 1: Identify Potential Crisis Events:** Find tokens that had a sharp, token-specific price crash or liquidity drain on DEXs, filtering out general market drops.
-2. **Define the Contrarian Buy Window:** Determine the specific timeframe *after* the initial crash when a "Phoenix Flipper" would likely buy (e.g., 12-84 hours post-crash).
+2. **Milestone 2: Define the Contrarian Buy Window:** Determine the specific timeframe *after* the initial crash when a "Phoenix Flipper" would likely buy (e.g., 12-84 hours post-crash).
-3. **Identify Wallets Buying During the Window:** Find the specific wallets that acquired the crashed token via DEX swaps within that defined timeframe.
+3. **Milestone 3: Identify Wallets Buying During the Window:** Find the specific wallets that acquired the crashed token via DEX swaps within that defined timeframe.
-4. **Measure Recovery & Estimate Profit:** Check if the token's price recovered significantly later and estimate if the wallets identified in M3 achieved substantial gains (e.g., >3x).
+4. **Milestone 4: Measure Recovery & Estimate Profit:** Check if the token's price recovered significantly later and estimate if the wallets identified in M3 achieved substantial gains (e.g., >3x).
-5. **Assign the "Phoenix Flipper" Label:** Tag the wallets meeting the criteria from M4 in the final labels table.
+5. **Milestone 5: Assign the "Phoenix Flipper" Label:** Tag the wallets meeting the criteria from M4 in the final labels table.

 ## Implementation Scope